Photoinduced phase switching at a Mott insulator-to-metal transition: Discussion

-The mechanism of photoinduced expansion of one phase with respect to another has been recently addressed via an order parameter theory where the relevant dynamics can be described by time-dependent Ginzburg-Landau parameters \cite{Sun2020}.
+The observed dynamics of photoinduced expansion of one phase with respect to another resembles that recently addressed by coupled first- and second-order time-dependent Ginzburg-Landau parameters \cite{Sun2020}.
 Applied to the photoinduced IMT in manganites \cite{McLeod2020}, a strain-coupled Ginzburg-Landau theory has been considered on the basis of coupled order parameters $Q$ and $M$, denoting the amplitude of a dominating Jahn-Teller $\rm MnO_6$ octahedral distortion and the ferromagnetic moment, respectively.
 A similar approach can also underlie the description of the photoinduced phase transition in \CRTO, which is caused by the interplay between the structural $\rm RuO_6$ distortions and competing AFM and FM spin structures of intra-bilayer $\rm Ru$ moments.
 The non-centrosymmetric polar $Bb2_1m$ structure dictates some specific features of the structural and magnetic order parameters.
 First, examining the effect of structural distortions on the phase behavior of isostructural improper ferroelectric insulators $\rm Ca_2Ti_3O_7$ and $\rm Ca_2Mn_3O_7$ reveals that the structural order parameter $Q$ in this class of bilayered perovskites is related to the distortion amplitudes for the individual rotation ($Q_{X_2^+}$) and tilt ($Q_{X_3^-}$) modes that primarily drive the transition to the $Bb2_1m$ from the aristotype $I4/mmm$ phase \cite{Benedek2011,Senn2015}.
 The hybrid order parameter $Q_{X_{23}} = Q_{X_2^+}Q_{X_3^-}$ defines minima in the double-well potential of the total energy landscape around the reference $I4/mmm$ structure.
 The same octahedral distortions that produce the polar phase also couple to the magnetic ordering.
 Second, in contrast to manganites, the itinerant FM state in \CRTO \ cannot be described by a single magnetic order parameter $M$ because two distinct sublattices of ferromagnetically ordered $\rm Ru$ bilayers, $\mathbf{M}_{\rm I}$ and $\mathbf{M}_{\rm II}$, are antiferromagnetically coupled and modulated along the $c$-axis.
 The phenomena of metamagnetic texture in pristine \CROb \ has been described by the Ginzburg-Landau theory for the specific coupling between the two order parameters $\mathbf{l}=1/2(\mathbf{M}_{\rm I}-\mathbf{M}_{\rm II})$ and $\mathbf{f}=1/2(\mathbf{M}_{\rm I}+\mathbf{M}_{\rm II})$, corresponding to the antiferromagnetic staggered magnetization and ferromagnetic spin polarization, respectively \cite{Sokolov2019}.
 We argue that the above specific features are the key ingredients building the resulting flattened energy landscape in \CRTO, whose exceptionally small perturbations by light cause switching between G-AFM-I and PM-M phases within the thermal hysteresis loop.

 Another distinct difference from the case of manganites is the coherent insulator-metal domain wall propagation throughout the entire crystal volume under the action of light.
 The minimum required dilute substitution of Ru in \CRTO \ needed to establish the Mott insulating ground state leaves the crystal quality almost intact.
 As a result, there is no marked pinning of the domain walls, and the hysteresis loop in Fig. 1b remains essentially symmetrical (see e.g. Ref.\cite{Fan2011} for comparison).
 Increasing the substitution level leads to increased disorder with stronger pinning effects and nanoscale fragmentation of the stripe configuration, and the regular Ginzburg-Landau phenomenological approach becomes no longer sufficient to describe the pump-induced phase interface motion \cite{Sun2020}.